al-chaudhari/todo/README.md

-# DOIT - A Todo For Devs.
+# DOTE - A Todo For Devs.

-Doit is Simple Todo Terminal Application Which Helps Manage your Todos.
+DOTE is Simple Todo Terminal Application Which Helps Manage your Todos.